Mechanical loss and stability analysis of NEXCERA in ultra-stable optical cavities: Performance projection of the NEXCERA cavity

+The results in Fig.~\ref{fig:spacer_noise_both}(a) show that the Brownian thermal noise of NEXCERA is about a factor of two lower than that of ULE, and also lower than that of Zerodur.
+This reduction can be attributed to NEXCERA’s higher Young’s modulus (\SI{140}{\GPa}), which is roughly twice that of ULE, while its mechanical loss remains comparable.
+In comparison with Zerodur, NEXCERA offers both a significantly lower mechanical loss and a higher Young’s modulus, leading to substantially reduced thermal noise.
+In addition, the resonance frequency of NEXCERA is higher than that of ULE and Zerodur, corresponding to a larger cavity bandwidth.

+It is well known that the analytical expression in Eq.~(S1) provides only a rough estimate, as it assumes a uniform stress distribution from the laser beam on the mirror surface~\cite{Kessler_2012}.
+Despite this simplification, it remains valuable for qualitative comparisons and for assessing the relative thermal noise performance of different spacer materials.
+Beyond this, realistic evaluations must also account for the way ultra-stable laser cavities are mounted, since carefully optimized mounting configurations are essential to suppress vibration sensitivity and directly affect the thermal noise budget~\cite{Matei_2017,hafner20158}.
+For these reasons, we retain the analytical expression in the manuscript as a convenient tool for intuitive estimates, while illustrating its limitations through FEM simulations in Supplement~1.

+For all the spacer materials presented in Fig.~\ref{fig:spacer_noise_both}(a), the CTE is in the order of $\sim\SI{e-8}{\per\K}$, see Tab.~S1.
+When operated near the respective zero-crossing temperature, where the effective CTE is minimized, the resulting thermoelastic noise becomes negligible compared to Brownian thermal noise~\cite{Liu_2000, Chalermsongsak_2015}.
+However, the slope of the CTE for NEXCERA is significantly steeper than that of ULE~\cite{Ito2017, Hosaka_2013}.
+This means that tighter temperature stabilization is required, since cavity length changes occur more rapidly in response to temperature fluctuations.
+In addition, temperature gradients within the spacer—especially in longer cavities—must also be carefully controlled, as they may further limit the achievable performance.

-The long-term instability of ultra-stable cavities is typically represented in the time domain by the ADEV~\cite{Ito2017, hafner20158}.
-The ADEV of the Brownian noise is given by a constant value and can be recalculated from the power spectral density as follows: $\sigma_{y} = \sqrt{2\ln(2)S_{y}f}$~\cite{Kessler_2012}.
-Figure~\ref{fig:Spacer_allan} illustrates the Brownian thermal noise limit for the NEXCERA spacer in the shape of a hollow cylinder as a function of spacer length and outer radius.
-The inner bore radius is fixed at \SI{6.35}{\milli\meter}~\cite{hafner20158, Matei_2017}.
+The long-term stability of ultra-stable optical cavities is typically represented in the time domain by the Allan deviation (ADEV)~\cite{Ito2017, hafner20158}.
+The ADEV of the Brownian thermal noise is given by a constant value and can be calculated from the power spectral density as follows: ${\sigma_{y} = \sqrt{2\ln(2)S_{y}f}}$~\cite{Kessler_2012}.
+In Fig.~\ref{fig:spacer_noise_both}(b), we illustrate the ADEV for the NEXCERA spacer in the shape of a hollow cylinder as a function of spacer length and outer radius.
+The inner bore radius is fixed at \SI{6.5}{\milli\meter} as in Refs.~\cite{Matei_2017,hafner20158}.
 As the outer radius (and consequently the mass) increases, the thermal noise floor decreases.

-These calculated values of the ADEV are several orders of magnitude lower for all spacer lengths and outer radii shown compared to the best previously reported NEXCERA cavity, which has a minimum ADEV of \num{e-15}~\cite{Ito2017}.
-Thus, the dominant noise contribution is not limited by the Brownian thermal noise of the NEXCERA spacer and further designs of cavities show a low enough noise compared to the most-stable room-temperature cavity~\cite{hafner20158}.
+This is because the mechanical impedance of the system increases with mass, and thermal noise, according to the fluctuation-dissipation theorem, is inversely proportional to the impedance~\cite{Saulson_1990}.